Meal-Prep-Tracker/CS388-Meal-Prep-Tracker/brainstorming.md

 * Habit: How habit-forming or addictive is this app?
     * This app would be used every time the user wants to enter a new meal, see their weekly statistics, or look at past meals they have made.
 This app would be able to be used at least weekly or more often.
 * Scope: How well-formed is the scope for this app?
     * This app covers a unique idea of creating a tracker for both meals with nutrition facts as well as money spent.
-Out of our three ideas, we felt this idea was the most complex and well defined with its features of adding meals, creating visuals, and a unique API.
+This idea is techneically challenging and well defined with its features of adding meals, creating visuals, and a unique API.

 **Project Idea #3 - Trivia App**

 * Description:
     * Users are able to compete in a Trivia game with any amount of questions and any category they choose.
 They will be presented questions in a multiple choice style quiz and receive their final results in the end.
 The questions and answers will be obtained from an API.
 Once the user finishes, their score would be uploaded to a leaderboard for that category.
 Users would also be able to submit their own trivia questions for other users.